USEFULL INFORMATION

 WATER

-Tape Water is drinkable throughout in Granada.
-We have stringent control systems that guarantee water quality.
+Tap water is drinkable in Granada.
 Nevertheless, consumption of bottled water is widespread.

 EMERGENCY TELEPHONES NUMBERS